Entropy67/dynamical_force/README.md

 * `agent_data.txt`: txt file contains all the data.
 Typically we don't investigate it unless the data we want does not exist in `data.json`.

 **control**
 * `check`: exists during the simulation.
-Replace `False` with `True` will stop the simulation while saving the latest data.
+Replace `false` with `true` will stop the simulation while saving the latest data.

 **info**
 * `err`: error info.
 Warnings can be ignored.
 If the simulation failed.
 Use `cat err` to debug.